Search Results Heading

 The relaunch of regional social dialogue in Poland : how politics shaped institutions, and how institutions are likely to shape social change

-This article, inspired by the recent restructuring of social dialogue in Poland, reflects on the role played by neo-corporatist institutions in the country, with specific reference to their capacity to influence (or not) the approach, contents and implementation of labour policies and, therefore, affect social change.
+This article, inspired by the recent restructuring of social dialogue in Poland, reflects on the role played by neo-corporatist institutions in the country, with specific reference to their capacity (or not) to influence the approach, contents and implementation of labour policies and, therefore, affect social change.
 For this purpose, it presents the findings of a case study focused on the sub-national level of regulation and conducted in the region of Lower Silesia, within the framework of the Airmulp project.
 The analysis - which relies on mixed methods, including the analysis of statistical data, the review of official documents, and interviews with key informants - reveals that regional social dialogue is not likely to produce substantial outcomes and is, most feasibly, a means for building consensus on neo-liberal policies from the bottom up.

 Professions Within, Between and Beyond : Varieties of Professionalism in a Globalising World

 This article introduces the monographic section on the varieties of professionalism in a globalising world.
-The monographic section aims to explore new theoretical perspectives and analytical approaches in the field of the sociology of professions, by collecting both theoretical and empirical contributions focusing on different professions (either established or emerging ones) and topics, from various geographical regions.
+The monographic section aims to explore new theoretical perspectives and analytical approaches in the field of the sociology of professions, by collecting both theoretical and empirical contributions focusing on different professions (either established or emerging ones) and topics, from different geographical regions.
 In the first part of this introductory article, we discuss professionalism as a concept that needs to be theoretically redefined in the context of post-industrial society after the crisis.
 For this purpose, we propose to refocus the discourse about professionalism on the process of differentiation and the increasing heterogeneity it is bringing about, within and between professional groups.
 Additionally, the changed societal conditions imply a changing role for professionals in society, beyond professionalism, which is an area worth being explored.
 Thus, we outline possible developments of the academic debate in three main analytical dimensions, labelled as within, between and beyond.
 The second part charts the nine contributions included in the monographic section, while trying to reconduct them to the dimensions mentioned above.
-Three orders of themes have thus been identified, concerning: (1) the redefinition of the concept of professionalism as a \"practice\", highlighting the practicality of the wisdom used by professionals in performing their everyday tasks; (2) the analysis of regulation processes, focusing on what happens when institutions shape professionalism; and (3) the investigation of the dynamics of transnational mobility, in the context of globalisation processes.
+Three orders of themes have thus been identified, concerning: (1) the redefinition of the concept of professionalism as a “practice”, highlighting the practicality of the wisdom used by professionals in performing their everyday tasks; (2) the analysis of regulation processes, focusing on what happens when institutions shape professionalism; and (3) the investigation of the dynamics of transnational mobility, in the context of globalisation processes

 Not only Riders.
 The Uncertain Boundaries of Digital Creative Work as a Frontier for Emerging Actors in Interest Representation